Driver – #20

-In 2015, Jones shifted his burgeoning career stateside as he joined Indy Lights, the recognised feeder championship to the Verizon IndyCar Series.
+In 2015, Jones shifted his burgeoning career stateside as he joined Indy Lights, the recognised feeder championship to the NTT IndyCar Series.
 Remaining with Carlin, Ed claimed pole position and victory in both his and the team’s first Indy Lights start in St. Petersburg, Florida.
 He proved that his stellar form was no flash in the pan by similarly winning the second and third races of the campaign, going on to finish an excellent third in the final classification.

 Jones returned to Indy Lights with Carlin the following year.
 Despite finding himself up against an even tougher field, he built on his previous success and two victories, eight pole positions and eight podium finishes later, he was duly crowned champion.